 - Collaboration with partners to establish rigorous policy platforms for productively managing unsolicited project proposals and their evaluation

 - Government partnerships to share lessons and practices with Australian government agencies through virtual calls and workshops, and – when possible – study tours and secondments.

-Australia is committed to integrating gender and social inclusion considerations into infrastructure development.
+Australia is committed to integrating gender, disability, and social inclusion considerations into infrastructure development.

 Globally, quality infrastructure is increasingly being recognised as a powerful agent of change to address pervasive economic and social challenges, and to foster equality and broader economic outcomes.
 Inaccessible, exclusionary infrastructure hinders inclusion and constrains economic growth and transformation.
 Conversely, inclusive infrastructure not only accelerates sustainable growth, it also leads to more equitable, prosperous and stable societies.

 Gender and social inclusion considerations are a critical foundation of P4I’s approach.
-Through our activities, P4I aims to embed transformative gender and social inclusion practices across the infrastructure lifecycle.
+Through our activities, P4I aims to embed transformative gender, disability, and social inclusion practices across the infrastructure lifecycle.
 This will reduce inequalities and disparities among end users and boost long-term economic growth and social equity.

 - Support for gender and social inclusion elements throughout the infrastructure lifecycle, for example through assessing economic and financial benefits, social and gender analyses and impact evaluations

 - Development of initiatives to support emerging women leaders in infrastructure